zhaobao/vue-table/README.md

 ## What is Vue-table

-Vue-table is Vue component based on Vue, Bootstrap and Ramda, right now, it only support server-side.
+vue-table is Vue component based on Vue, Bootstrap and Ramda.

 ## Feature